RichardLangner/MultiTapButton/README.md

   `button1.userULongB`

   ## CUSTOMISING YOUR BUTTONS
   All timing parameters are available to the user.
-You can set the debounce period, the milliseconds after which a tap becomes a press, and the maximum gap between multiple taps (the inter-tap gap, after which it decides taps have ceased and it will return the number of taps).
+You can set the debounce period, set the milliseconds after which a tap becomes a press, and set the maximum gap between multiple taps (the inter-tap gap, after which it decides taps have ceased and it will return the number of taps).
   Below is an example of setting all the available custom values when first creating a button.<br><br>
   To use a button connected to the GPIO2 pin which is active HIGH, debounced for 20ms, has a tap maximum time of 400ms and inter-tap gap of no more than 200ms, it is coded thus<br>
  `MultiTapButton button1(2, HIGH, 20, 400, 200);`